-M. Philip Guthrie, 70, was appointed effective July 1, 2015, to a term on the board expiring at the end of 2017.
-In January 2016, he was elected vice chairman of the bank's audit committee.
-He also serves on the bank's compensation committee.
+M. Philip Guthrie, 71, was appointed effective July 1, 2015, to a term on the board expiring at the end of 2017.
+He is vice chairman of the bank's audit committee and also serves on the bank's compensation committee.
+He is also a member of the Tenth District Farm Credit Council.
+He is one of the board's designated financial experts on the board audit committee for the bank.
 Mr. Guthrie is the chief executive officer of Denham Partners LLC, a Dallas-based private investment firm, and the chief executive officer and director for Neuro Holdings International LLC, which is a medical devices firm.
 He also serves as a director for Neuro Resources Group, a medical devices firm, and as a director for Direct General Corporation, an insurance firm.
 Early in his career, he was chief financial officer of Southwest Airlines, and later served as chief financial officer of Braniff International during that airline's reorganization.
-Mr. Guthrie also was managing director of Mason Best Co., a Dallasbased investment firm, for 10 years, and has served as chairman, director or chief executive officer of several private and public financial service companies, both in banking and insurance.
+Mr. Guthrie also was managing director of Mason Best Co., a Dallas-based investment firm, for 10 years, and has served as chairman, director or chief executive officer of several private and public financial service companies, both in banking and insurance.
 A Certified Public Accountant and a Chartered Global Management Accountant, Mr. Guthrie is audit committee-qualified under the guidelines of the Securities and Exchange Commission, the New York Stock Exchange and Nasdaq.
 He earned his bachelor's degree in accounting from Louisiana Tech University and his MBA from the University of Michigan.
 Mr. Guthrie is a stockholder of his family-managed 125-year-old livestock and crop operation in northern Louisiana.